YassineKhalfi/yassinekhalfi.github.io/README.md

 ## Stack Overflow : a true friend

-We all regularly use stack overflow, when we have a question about a dark java bug, to learn more about certain libraries, or to find out how to better use pandas for our ADA assignment. <b>Have you ever wondered what was the best time to get a quick answer to your question?</b> We have asked ourselves that question.
+We all regularly use Stack Overflow, when we have a question about a dark java bug, to learn more about certain libraries, or to find out how to better use pandas for our ADA assignment. <b>Have you ever wondered what was the best time to get a quick answer to your question?</b> We have asked ourselves that question.

 As we have seen previously <b>depending on the time and the day, the activity on the social networks is not the same.</b> On some social networks activity is high in the morning and then drops off in the evening, while other social networks have a different usage pattern.